govau/observatory-website/content/index/vision.md

 We do all of this without identifying people, or creating identifiable information about people.

-## Join the Observatory mailing list
+## Join the gov.au Observatory mailing list

 Whether you are just getting started with Google Analytics, or you are starting to experiment, or you use it every day to discover deep insights, the gov.au Observatory can help.

-By signing up for the Observatory mailing list, you will:
+By signing up for the gov.au Observatory mailing list, you will:

 - Be the first to know about new training and other events
 - Help us design and build new tools for analysts like you